gkakani1/GOUTHAM-DATA606/README.md

 1-2 weeks of harvesting.
 Through this capstone project I am planning to design a model which can suggest a particular state in India about what are the best set of states to trade a particular crop.
-If a particular crop is expected to get exported the algorithm should suggest the states to trade with for high profit margins or else in case of importing a perishable food crop the suggestions should be made to minimize the import price of the crop.
+If a particular crop is expected to get exported the model should suggest the states to trade with for high profit margins or else in case of importing a perishable food crop the suggestions should be made to minimize the import price of the crop.